Skip to main content

 Integration realities, SCADA, ERP, CMMS, GIS, historians

 Each system has its own idea of what a well is.
 The schema reconciliation problem is the AI readiness problem.
-Protocol depth, read-only by default, and what 1-week integration actually means.
+Protocol depth, read-only by default, what 1-week integration actually means, and the seven questions every CTO should ask any vendor before granting a SCADA tap.

 5. Ch